US imposes visa rules for pregnant women on ‘birth tourism’

-WASHINGTON (AP) — The Trump administration on Thursday published new visa rules aimed at restricting “birth tourism,” in which women travel to the U.S. to give birth so their children can have a coveted U.S. passport.
+WASHINGTON (AP) — The Trump administration is imposing new visa rules aimed at restricting “birth tourism,” in which women travel to the United States to give birth so their children can have U.S. citizenship.
+The regulations, which take effect Friday, address one of President Donald Trump’s main political priorities.

-Applicants will be denied tourist visas if they are determined by consular officers to be coming to the U.S. primarily to give birth, according to the rules in the Federal Register.
-It is a bigger hurdle to overcome, proving they are traveling to the U.S. because they have a medical need and not just because they want to give birth here.
-Those with medical needs will be treated like other foreigners coming to the U.S. for medical treatment and must prove they have the money to pay for it — including transportation and living expenses.
+The regulations seek to chip away at the number of foreigners who take advantage of the constitutional provision granting“birthright citizenship” to anyone born in the United States, a particular peeve of Trump’s.
+Under the new rules, pregnant applicants will be denied a tourist visa unless they can prove they must come to the U.S. to give birth for medical reasons and they have money to pay for it or have another compelling reason — not just because they want their child to have an American passport.

+Officials said that consular officers will not be asking all female visa applicants of child-bearing age whether they are pregnant or intend to get pregnant.
+Rather, they said consular officers would ask the question only if they had reason to believe the applicant is pregnant and likely or planning to give birth in the U.S.

 The practice of traveling to the U.S. to give birth is fundamentally legal, although there are scattered cases of authorities arresting operators of birth tourism agencies for visa fraud or tax evasion.
 And women are often honest about their intentions when applying for visas and even show signed contracts with doctors and hospitals.

-The State Department “does not believe that visiting the United States for the primary purpose of obtaining U.S. citizenship for a child, by giving birth in the United States — an activity commonly referred to as ‘birth tourism’ — is a legitimate activity for pleasure or of a recreational nature,” according to the new rules, which take effect Friday.
+The State Department “does not believe that visiting the United States for the primary purpose of obtaining U.S. citizenship for a child, by giving birth in the United States — an activity commonly referred to as ‘birth tourism’ — is a legitimate activity for pleasure or of a recreational nature,” according to the new rules, which were published Thursday in the Federal Register.

+Birth tourism is a business where companies for a steep fee offer foreign women the chance to come the U.S. on a tourist visa, have a baby, get medical care, get citizenship, have a place to stay with their newborn, and then leave.
+It’s distinct from what Trump and his allies deride as “anchor babies,” referring to poor women who enter the U.S. illegally at the U.S.-Mexico border to give birth to a child and then stay in the U.S. illegally.
+But the end result is the same: a coveted U.S. passport.

+The Trump administration also hasturned away pregnant women coming over the U.S.-Mexico border as part of a broader immigration crackdown.
+Those women were initially part of a “vulnerable” group that included others like small children who were allowed in, while tens of thousands of other asylum seekers have been returned to Mexico to wait out their cases.

-President Donald Trump’s administration has been restricting all forms of immigration, but Trump has been particularly plagued by the issue of birthright citizenship — anyone born in the U.S. is considered a citizen, under the Constitution.
-The Republican president has railed against the practice and threatened to end it, but scholars and members of his administration have said it’s not so easy to do.
+The Trump administration has been restricting all forms of immigration, but the president has been particularly troubled by birthright citizenship.
+Trump has railed against the practice and threatened to end it, but scholars and members of his administration have said it’s not so easy to do.

-Regulating tourist visas for pregnant women is one way to get at the issue, but it raises questions about how officers would determine whether a woman is pregnant to begin with and whether a woman could get turned away by border officers who suspect she may be just by looking at her.

-Consular officers don’t have the right to ask during visa interviews whether a woman is pregnant or intends to become so.
-But they would still have to determine whether a visa applicant would be coming to the U.S. primarily to give birth.

 Birth tourism is a lucrative business in both the U.S. and abroad.
-Companies take out advertisements and charge up to $80,000 to facilitate the practice, offering hotel rooms and medical care.
+Companies take out advertisements and charge up to $80,000 to facilitate the practice.
 Many of the women travel from Russia and China to give birth in the U.S.

 The U.S. has been cracking down on the practice since before Trump took office.